mercadopago/devsite-docs/guides/mp-point/integration-api/point-simulator.en.md

 The Point Simulator is a tool that allows you to interact with various endpoints of our API to integrate Point of Sale devices with our system.
 Its main objective is to help you understand the flow of creating and canceling a payment attempt.

-For this reason, the Point Simulator is a tool that will also allow you to test that your Point integration and payments processing is working correctly.
+For this reason, the Point Simulator will also allow you to test that your Point integration and payments processing are working correctly.
 Although it’s not an exact replica of a device, it has educational purposes, to help with familiarization with our API.

 The simulator has two modes of use: